JulianaKavinya/TECHLUP-ACADEMY1/README.md

 When you make changes to files in your working directory and you are satisfied with those changes, you use git commit to save those changes to the Git repository.

+## what is git push?
+git push is a Git command used to upload local repository content to a remote repository.
+When you make changes to your local repository and want to share those changes with others or synchronize them with a remote repository like on GitHub.